MaCFP/radi-db/FM_Burner/README.md

 General overview about the folder structure is described in the main `README.md` file.

+## Important

+As stated before, the calculations with `FDS` need an installation of at lest this version `Revision         : FDS-6.8.0-138-g51097e3-nightly`.

+ Similar for `OpenFOAM`, the approach is adjusted for `OpenFOAM-v2212`.
+Other versions should be possible as well; some minor adjustments of the so called `functionObjects` are probably needed (this is not tested in detail).

 ## Experimental data

 The main directory for the FM-Burner is in the `macfp-db` project: